-12. Subsidiaries
+12. SUBSIDIARIES

-Ownership interest

-Name of subsidiary Country of incorporation 2021 % 2020 %
+= Communication of Ownershi p interest Name of subsidiary Country of incorporation 2021 % 2020 %

 Parent Entity

 Pental Limited (i) Australia

 Controlled Entities

-Pental Products Pty Ltd (ii) (iii) Australia 100% 100%

-HWB Pty Ltd (ii) (iii) Australia 100% 100%
+Pental Products Pty Ltd (ii) (iii) Australia 100% 100% HWB Pty Ltd (ii) (iii) Australia 100% 100%

-- Pental Limited is the head entity within the tax-consolidated group. - These companies are members of the tax-consolidated group. - The wholly-owned subsidiary has entered into a deed of cross guarantee with Pental Limited pursuant to ASIC Class Order 98/1418 and it is relieved from the requirement to prepare and lodge an audited financial report.
+- (i) Pental Limited is the head entity within the tax-consolidated group. - (ii) These companies are members of the tax-consolidated group. - (iii) The wholly-owned subsidiary has entered into a deed of cross guarantee with Pental Limited pursuant to ASIC Class Order 98/1418 and it is relieved from the requirement to prepare and lodge an audited financial report.